incremental goal setting

 But you must reach it in the right way.

-First of all, you need to set your sub-goals.
+First of all, you need to set your sub-goals to stay focused on them.

 If you want to learn how to drive a car, your sub-goals could be